LuckyHubsi/MediaLab_Krizzle/README.md

 Yes.
 All features work offline.
 No internet is required or used.

 **Does it work on iOS?**\
-Only with manual migration of the project to SDK53, as the development and build version uses SDK52, which is not supported in newer App Store versions.
+The project is partially developed for iOS.
+However, further development is only possible with manual migration of the project to SDK53, as the development and build version us SDK52, which is not supported in newer App Store versions of `Expo Go` (status June 14th 2025).

 **Can I fork and modify the app?**\
 Yes, for non-commercial use.
 Pull requests to the main project are not accepted.